Ms Constance Mackworth-Young

 15-17 Tavistock Place

-I am leading the social science research within the CHIEDZA study, a community-based intervention to improve HIV outcomes in adolescents: a cluster randomised trial led by the Zimbabwe-LSHTM Research Partnership.
-I am conducing social scientist research on the YCHECK project, in the Zimbabwe site, designing two routine health checks during adolescence, in collaboration with the World Health Organization.
-I am conducting social science research on the Zvatinoda! study, a feasibility study of a mobile health intervention to increase demand and uptake of sexual and reproductive health services among young people.
+I lead the process evaluations within the CHIEDZA and STICH trials, evaluating a community-based intervention to improve HIV and STI outcomes in adolescents, led by The Health Research Unit Zimbabwe (THRU ZIM).
+I lead the qualitative research for the GIFT study, investigating women's, healthcare professionals and policy makers perceptions of a novel screening tool for STIs in Zimbabwe, South Africa and Madagascar.
+I lead the qualitative research on the YCHECK project in Zimbabwe, designing routine health checks during adolescence, in collaboration with the World Health Organization.
+I lead social science research on the Zvatinoda! study, a feasibility study of a mobile health intervention to increase demand and uptake of sexual and reproductive health services among young people.

 I was awarded my PhD in February 2020, which was entitled 'An ethnographic study on the everyday lives of young women living with HIV in Lusaka, Zambia' and was funded by the Economic and Social Research Council.
 While at Zambart from 2014-2018, I conducted and collaborated on several studies around young people, HIV and sexual and reproductive health.
 Beyond sexual and reproductive health, I have researched other infectious diseases, including COVID-19 and TB.